Maximinus I

 Id./ Vol. 1; Chapter VII

 When the rebellion began in Africa against the imperial taxation of Maximinus I, the people proclaimed two men Emperor in 238AD, Gordian I (238AD) and Gordian II (238AD).
 Both were from a wealthy Roman family that held large tracts of land in Africa and were thus directly affected.
 Both men had been former Consuls and thus were highly respected among the people.
 Gordian I was 81 years old.
 He accepted the Purple reluctantly, only with his son as co-emperor.
-Both were quickly confirmed by the Senate of Rome itself, which clearly now marked their break with Maximinus I. However, the governor of Numidia was loyal to Maximinus I and marched on Carthage where the Gordians were and defeated the younger Gordian in Battle causing the father to then committed suicide.
+Both were quickly confirmed by the Senate of Rome itself, which clearly now marked their break with Maximinus I. However, the governor of Numidia was loyal to Maximinus I. He marched on Carthage, where the Gordians were, and defeated the younger Gordian in Battle, causing the father to then commit suicide.
 Their reign lasted only three weeks during the month of April 238 AD.

-Maximinius I was now marching upon Rome itself given the Senate’s support for the Gordians.
+Maximinius I was now marching upon Rome itself, given the Senate’s support for the Gordians.
 He had never bothered to even visit Rome, giving support to those who claimed he was a barbarian.
-Maximinus’s reputation as one ruthless and cruel man struck fear in the hearts of the people.
-Maximinius had networks of spies, who were people eager to hunt down the rich and despised them for their wealth.
-This network of spies indeed was not much different where today in the United States the government offers a reward of 10% of someone’s property if it proves they did not pay their taxes.
-This is precisely what Maximinus was doing, and it undermined the economy to such an extent, that wealth was hoarded being driven underground and the VELOCITY of money collapsed.
+Maximinus’s reputation as one ruthless and cruel man struck fear in the people’s hearts.
+Maximinius had networks of spies, who were eager to hunt down the rich and despised them for their wealth.
+This network of spies was not much different from what it is today in the United States, where the government offers a reward of 10% of someone’s property if it proves they did not pay their taxes.
+This is precisely what Maximinus was doing, and it undermined the economy to such an extent that wealth was hoarded, being driven underground, and the VELOCITY of money collapsed.
 No doubt, unemployment rose sharply under such conditions.
 Commerce was deeply affected as a depression set in.

 The Senate of Rome was now in a state of panic.
-With the defeat of the Gordians, they knew Maximinus I would now march against Rome itself and seek vengeance against the Senate all their lives and property would be forfeit.
-Panic swept through the Senate and thus they quickly now enacted legislation declaring Maximinus I was a public enemy out of desperation.
+With the defeat of the Gordians, they knew Maximinus I would now march against Rome itself and seek vengeance against the Senate, and all their lives and property would be forfeited.
+Panic swept through the Senate, and thus, they quickly enacted legislation declaring Maximinus I was a public enemy out of desperation.
 However, the Senate then elected two of their own members to defend against Maximinus I. They then elected Pupienus (238AD) and Balbinus (238AD) as joint rulers.

 “So fare emperors wisely chosen, so perish emperors chosen by fools.”

 The army was outraged.
 In retaliation, they dragged Balbinus and Pupienus from the palace and executed them on the streets of Rome.
 They then hailed Gordian III (238-244AD) as the new emperor.
 Some soldiers stormed even the Senate.
 But the senators were now all armed and struck down the soldiers as they entered the chamber.
 It appeared Rome would be plunged once again into civil war.
-But the soldiers accepted Gordian III provided he ruled alone despite the fact he was about 13 to 16 years of age.
+But the soldiers accepted Gordian III, provided he ruled alone despite being about 13 to 16 years of age.

-Nevertheless, Maximinus had seriously disrupted the entire economy.
-The VELOCITY of money came to a near halt as spies were everywhere and people were afraid to show any wealth at all.
+Nevertheless, Maximinus seriously disrupted the entire economy.
+The velocity of money came to a near halt as spies were everywhere, and people were afraid to show any wealth at all.
 This economic implosion was similar to the Communists taking Russia or China.

 Titles and Powers, A.D.
 235-238 AD